SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Once you arrive at the BART Station, follow the signs to get to the Amtrak train stop within this station.

-You will then take the Amtrak to the station in Merced.
-From here, you will transfer to the YARTS Merced Hwy.
-140 bus.
+You will then take Amtrak to the train station in Merced.
+From here, you will transfer to the YARTS Merced Highway 140 bus.

-It drops you off in Yosemite Valley.
-You can get off at the Yosemite View Lodge stop (inbound only), Curry Village, or the Yosemite Valley Visitors Center stops.
+The bus has three stops in Yosemite Valley.
+You can get off at the Yosemite View Lodge / Laurel Cottage (inbound only), Curry Village, or the Yosemite Valley Visitors Center.

 You can also take the Greyhound Bus to Merced and then switch to the local YARTS bus to get into Yosemite.
 This is the least expensive option on the list.